 51. Honeysuckle (Lonicera)

-Honeysuckle or Lonicera are native to Europe and Asia, with many species able to live happily in Australian gardens, which provide an excellent food source for birds and pollinators.
+Honeysuckle or Lonicera are native to Europe and Asia, with many species like the Japanese honeysuckle able to live happily in Australian gardens, which provide an excellent food source for birds and pollinators.

 The nectar at the base of each flower gathers in such a quantity that you can drink it without even removing the flower.
 Cook honeysuckle down with water to make a refreshing drink, or add a little sugar to create a sweet syrup to pour over deserts.